 For further information about entry requirements, fees, funding and course duration, we encourage you to contact the relevant institution directly.

-In addition to accrediting courses, the Society offers examinations and qualifications for candidates that wish to take an independent approach to learning.
+In addition to accrediting courses, the Society offers its own qualifications for candidates that wish to take a more independent approach to learning.

 We currently offer qualifications in the following areas:

 - Educational psychology (Scotland)